kbruncati/researchr/README.md

 status](https://www.r-pkg.org/badges/version/kbruncati)](https://CRAN.R-project.org/package=researchr)
 <!-- badges: end -->

-The goal of researchr is to make finding funded research opportunities easier and more accessible for all.
+The goal of researchr is to make finding information about funded research opportunities easier and more accessible.
+This package takes a year as an input and will return information on funded NIH research opportunities from that year.
+Details include PIs, location, department, and much more.

 ## Installation